Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured

 and

 respectively.

-In addition, we emphasize that both protocols based on Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} and \ref{thm:zero_cost_proccessing} are compatible with the circuit-knitting/cutting setting: they require access only to local devices whose size is bounded by the maximal number of qubits needed to represent $\rho$ and each intermediate object $\Phi_{(i_1,\ldots,i_l)}$ ($l=1,\ldots,L$).
-No coherent quantum operation on the full system is ever required; different devices are combined only through classical communication and classical post-processing of measurement outcomes.
+Both Protocols A and B fit the circuit-knitting/cutting setting.
+They require access only to the local device preparing the root state $\rho$ and to the local devices implementing $\{\Phi_k\}_{k=1}^R$.
+No coherent implementation of the full state $\rho_{\rm tree}$ is required; the devices are combined only through classical communication and classical post-processing.